uccser/cs-field-guide/csfieldguide/chapters/content/en/software-engineering/sections/design.md

 Each smaller part may again be broken into even smaller parts and so on.
 As we saw in the introduction, a lot of software is so large and complex that a single person cannot understand it all; we can deal much more easily with smaller parts.
 Large software is developed by large teams so different people can work on different parts and develop them in parallel, independently of each other.
-For example, for your cafeteria project, you might work on developing the database that records what food the cafeteria sells and how much each item costs, while your friend works on the actual phone app that students will use to order food.
+For example, for the cafeteria project, you might work on developing the database that records what food the cafeteria sells and how much each item costs, while your friend works on the actual phone app that students will use to order food.

 Once we have developed all the different parts, all we need to do is make them communicate with each other.
 If the different parts have been designed well, this is relatively easy.